Were you in Paris last year? If you were at a cafe near the Eiffel Tower, you may have noticed this book lying around:

 If you are a parent who would like to read high-quality bilingual (English-Filipino) books to your little one/s, check out these titles by Augie Rivera.
 These books can be purchased at https://adarna.com.ph/ are also available on Amazon.
 Click the images to find out more.

-Are you a parent of bilingual children?
-What books or resources do you use to teach your child a different language?
+Which books or resources do you use to teach your child a different language?
 Share your thoughts in the comments section!
 Also, don’t forget to check out Augie Rivera’s latest book, Isang Harding Papel!